WOW Gospel 2013

 WOW Gospel 2013 is a gospel music compilation album from the award-winning WOW series.
 Released on January 29, 2013, the double CD album features thirty contemporary gospel hits.
-The album cover pay tribute to Atlanta, Georgia, and it is second WOW Gospel album to do so (WOW Gospel 2007 is the first).
-The second Atlanta tribute is based on the 50th anniversary of the March on Washington for Jobs and Freedom and the "I Have a Dream" speech by Martin Luther King Jr. The album topped out at #1 on the Billboard Gospel Albums chart and #43 on the Billboard 200 chart.
+The album cover pay tribute to Atlanta, Georgia, making it the second WOW Gospel album to do so (WOW Gospel 2007 is the first).
+This second Atlanta tribute is based on the 50th anniversary of the March on Washington for Jobs and Freedom and the "I Have a Dream" speech by Martin Luther King Jr. The album topped out at #1 on the Billboard Gospel Albums chart and #43 on the Billboard 200 chart.